Franz Moritz von Lacy: Later career

 After the Treaty of Hubertusburg a new sphere of activity was opened, in which Lacy's special gifts had the greatest scope.
 Maria Theresa having placed her son, Emperor Joseph II, at the head of Austrian military affairs, Lacy was made a field marshal, and given the task of reforming and administering the army (1766).
 He framed new regulations for each arm, a new code of military law, a good supply system.
 As the result of his work the Austrian army was more numerous, far better equipped, and cheaper than it had ever been before.
 Joseph soon became very intimate with his military adviser, but this did not prevent his mother, after she became estranged from the young emperor, from giving Lacy her full confidence.
 His activities were not confined to the army.
 He was in sympathy with Joseph's innovations, and was regarded by Maria Theresa as a prime mover in the scheme for the partition of Poland.
 But his self-imposed work broke down Lacy's health, and in 1773, in spite of the remonstrances of Maria Theresa and of the emperor, he laid down all his offices and went to southern France.
 On returning he was still unable to resume office, though as an unofficial adviser in political and military matters he was far from idle.

 In the brief and uneventful War of the Bavarian Succession, Lacy and Laudon were the chief Austrian commanders against the King of Prussia, and when Joseph II at Maria Theresa's death, became the sovereign of the Austrian dominions as well as emperor, Lacy remained his most trusted friend.
 More serious than the War of the Bavarian Succession was the Turkish war which presently broke out.
 Lacy was now old and worn out, and his tenure of command therein was not marked by any greater measure of success than in the case of the other Austrian generals.
 His active career was at an end, although he continued his effective interest in the affairs of the state and the army throughout the reign of Joseph's successor, Leopold II.
-His last years were spent in retirement at his castle of Neuwaldegg near Vienna.
+His last years were spent in retirement at his Neuwaldegg Castle near Vienna.
 He is buried in a mausoleum in the castle grounds.